Umar040/Python-Tetris/README.md

 -----------------------------------------------------------------------------------------------------------------------------
 The one that does not have the word AI in it is the playable one whereas the AI one plays itself but you can adjust the the weights in the code but I left what I found to be the best on average.

 Genetic Algorithm was implement and uploaded which simulates the game without visuals and tries to find the best weights for the AI.
-Below is an example of the code running
+Below is an example of the code running:
 ![image](https://github.com/user-attachments/assets/878338f8-72fc-484d-959a-347417e67e02)

 The best from testing a 100 population size for 20 generations for 1 minute maximum time was